tinkzzz/DENGUE_CHINA/README.md

 6. weight.mat: initial parameter weights

 ## How to run inference
 To speed up the inference, the transmission model is programmed in C++.
-The inference function calls the C++ function through interface between MATLAB and C++.
+The inference function calls the C++ function through interface between Matlab (R2022b) and C++.The typical install time on a "normal" desktop computer is one hour.
+The expected run time for demo on a "normal" desktop computer is three hours.

-1. Compile the C++ function in MATLAB using “mex model_eakf.cpp”.
+1. Compile the C++ function in Matlab (R2022b) using “mex model_eakf.cpp”.
 A C++ compiler (e.g., Xcode) needs to be installed on the computer before running this command.
 2. Run infer.m

 ## Outputs